top of page

 And because you live near them, you feel every ripple.

-So, if you’re feeling overwhelmed, heavy, sad, or pulled under…
+So, if you’re feeling overwhelmed, heavy, or pulled under—you’re not imagining it, and you're not failing.

 This is a tender season for many women, maybe for you too.

-You are allowed to take care of yourself.
+You are allowed to take care of yourself, even at Christmas.
+Especially at Christmas.

 If at any point you feel emotionally or physically unsafe, please reach out to a trusted friend, local support services, or your community resources.
+If you are in immediate danger, call 911 or contact emergency services right away.
 You are never meant to walk this part of the journey alone.

 Comments